 The annual Alumni Magazine, published each summer, is a look at you and your fellow alumni—what you are doing, how you are living and modeling the Program, and how you are giving back to St. John’s in meaningful ways.
 It is a look at the connections you are creating around the world, and it is your guide to making them even stronger.

 Read the 2023 Alumni Magazine online.

-Published every other month, the Alumni Newsletter delivers timely updates on all things St. John’s straight to your email inbox.
-The newsletter features upcoming in-person and virtual events of interest to the alumni community, special alumni offers and discounts, and stories about students, tutors, alumni, and more.
-If you aren’t currently receiving the Alumni Newsletter and would like to be added to the mailing list, please contact alumni(at)sjc.edu for assistance.
+Published every other month, the college newsletter delivers timely updates on all things St. John’s straight to your email inbox.
+The newsletter features stories about students, tutors, and alumni, and a special section featuring upcoming in-person and virtual events of interest to the alumni community, special alumni offers and discounts.
+If you aren’t currently receiving the newsletter and would like to be added to the mailing list, please contact alumni(at)sjc.edu for assistance.